Sarah Depaoli

-Sarah Depaoli

-Sarah Depaoli is an American quantitative psychologist whose research is focused in area of Bayesian statistics and structural equation modeling.
-She is a professor of Psychological Sciences at the University of California, Merced and serves as a visiting distinguished professor at the University of Tübingen's Methods Center in Germany.
+Sarah Depaoli is an American quantitative psychologist whose research is focused on Bayesian statistics and structural equation modeling.
+She is a professor of Psychological Sciences at the University of California, Merced, and serves as a visiting distinguished professor at the University of Tübingen's Methods Center in Germany.

 Recognition and honors

 In 2015, Depaoli received the Rising Star (Early Career) Award from the Association for Psychological Science.

 In 2016, she was elected as a member of the Society of Multivariate Experimental Psychology.